How do you get the best results from an ICD?

 Do not stand near:

-If you get a shock from your ICD, follow the plan you set up with your doctor.
 In general, your plan depends on how you feel after you get a shock and how many times you get a shock.

 Some ICDs have an alarm system that can tell you when to call your doctor.
 The alarm does not mean that your ICD is not working.
 It means that your doctor needs to check something on your ICD.
 For example, an alarm might mean that the battery needs to be checked.